mdwarfgeek/eb/README.md

 The author gratefully acknowledges the work of Paul B. Etzel, Daniel Popper, John Southworth, and Alvaro Gimenez.
 These authors are thanked for their contributions to this research area, and for making their software available, upon which this model is based.
+Guillermo Torres is thanked for his extensive contributions to the development, testing and documentation of the present software.